SeveredLine/VisionAssistantPro/readme.md

 Open **Settings > Prompts > Manage Prompts...** to configure system and custom prompts.

-- **Default Prompts tab:** edit built-in prompts used by Refine, Translation, Document Chat, Vision (Navigator Object + Full Screen), Video analysis, Audio (Transcription + Smart Dictation), CAPTCHA, and OCR.
+- **Default Prompts tab:** edit built-in prompts.
 You can reset a single prompt or reset all defaults.
-- **Custom Prompts tab:** add, edit, remove, and reorder custom prompts using a list-based interface.
+- **Custom Prompts tab:** add, edit, remove, and reorder custom prompts.
 - **Variables Guide button:** opens a help window with all supported variables and input types.

-Compatibility note: existing legacy entries in `Name:Prompt Text` format are still supported.

 ### Available Variables